mantidproject/mantid/dev-docs/source/Testing/ErrorReporter-ProjectRecovery/ProjectRecoveryTesting.rst

 1. Simple tests

 - Open MantidWorkbench
-- Right-click in the Messages Box and set `Log level` to `Debug`
+- Right-click in the Results Log and set `Log level` to `Debug`
-- Currently, all that should be printed is `Nothing to save`
+- The Results Log should be printing `Nothing to save`
 - Run the following command to create a simple workspace:

 .. code-block:: python

   CreateWorkspace(DataX=range(12), DataY=range(12), DataE=range(12), NSpec=4, OutputWorkspace='NewWorkspace')

-- The Messages box should now be printing `Project Recovery: Saving started` and `Project Recovery: Saving finished` on alternate lines
+- The Results Log should now be printing `Project Recovery: Saving started` and `Project Recovery: Saving finished` on alternate lines
 - Now run this script:

 .. code-block:: python